rbx-rsml/rsml-docs/src/docs/datatypes.md

 ```

 ### Color3
-Color3's can be written via the `color3` annotated tuple:
+Color3's can be written via the `color3` annotated tuple.
 ```rsml
 color3 (
     r: number,